Nested Loops

 where upper(employees0_.last_name) like ?

-The query has the expected left join but adds the distinct keyword as well.
-JPA does, unfortunately, not provide separate API calls to de-duplicate the parent entity without de-duplicating the child records as well.
-The distinct keyword is, however, alarming because most databases will actually perform it.
-Only a few databases recognize that the primary keys guarantee uniqueness in that case.
+The query has the expected left join but also an unnecessary distinct keyword.
+Unfortunately, JPA does not provide separate API calls to filter duplicated parent entries without de-duplicating the child records as well.
+The distinct keyword in the SQL query is alarming because most databases will actually filter duplicate records.
+Only a few databases recognize that the primary keys guarantees uniqueness in that case anyway.

-The native Hibernate API solves the problem differently, with a result set transformer:
+The native Hibernate API solves the problem on the client side using a result set transformer:

 Criteria c = session.createCriteria(Employees.class);